 - Serve the caponata at room temperature, with a garnish of fresh basil, if using.
 There will be a lot, but don't worry, because it keeps for several days in the fridge, and I find that it improves with time.

 Palermo-Style Caponata with Fish (Capunata Palermitana chi Purpiceddi)

 The ingredients listed above, plus:

 - 1 pound baby octopus (or squid), cleaned

 - 2 artichokes, sliced into eighths and blanched

 The method follows that given above, with the following variations: Flour the celery sticks, artichokes, olives and capers, and fry them.
-If the octopus are very small fry them whole, otherwise chop them before frying them.
+If the octopus is very small fry it whole, otherwise chop it before frying it.
 Drain all the fried ingredients well on absorbent paper, add them to the tomato mixture, and finish cooking as above.